Robustly optimal dynamics for active matter reservoir computing: Chaotic Time-Series Benchmarking Details

 \section{Chaotic Time-Series Benchmarking Details}

 In this paper, we use some common chaotic attractors as benchmark systems for the time series prediction task of our active matter reservoir computer (see \sectref{sec:mm-interactions-driven}).
-In our default implementation, we integrate the coupled differential equations of the Lorenz-63 system \cite{Lorenz1963} ($\dot{x} =a(y-x); \dot{y} =x(b-z)-y; \dot{z} =x y-c z$) with standard parameters ($a = 10; b = 28; c = 8/3$) using Euler integration with an integration time step $\Delta t = 0.02$ and initial conditions $(x_0,y_0,z_0) = (0.0, 1.0, 1.05)$ for training and $(0.0, 1.1, -1.5)$ for testing.
+In our default implementation, we integrate the coupled differential equations of the Lorenz-63 system \cite{Lorenz1963}

+with standard parameters ($a = 10; b = 28; c = 8/3$) using Euler integration with an integration time step $\Delta t = 0.02$ and initial conditions $(x_0,y_0,z_0) = (0.0, 1.0, 1.05)$ for training and $(0.0, 1.1, -1.5)$ for testing.
 For the other chaotic attractors (Hénon-Heiles, Rössler, Chua, Lorenz-96), we generate trajectories using the \texttt{dysts} library (version 0.6) \cite{dysts} (corresponding publications: Refs.\ \cite{Gilpin2021, Gilpin2023}).
-To compare predictive performance, we choose to normalize these time series to the mean effective driver speed
+The corresponding differential equations are for the N-dimensional Lorenz-96 system (we use $N=4$ here)